Kinder Week 32 (T/TH)

 Objectives:

-1. To begin reading and accurately blending words and sentences with all long vowels/silent e pattern.
+1. To begin reading and accurately blending words and sentences with hard and soft c/g.

 • Remember to begin the lessons by reviewing our current sight words and reading over words/sentences from previous lessons. *Reviewing and repetition is key!